egurtzegi/academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a historical laboratory phonologist at the [Centre National de la Recherche Scientifique](http://www.cnrs.fr/) at [IKER UMR5478](http://www.iker.cnrs.fr/?lang=en).
-I mainly work on the typology of sound change, with a focus on the historical changes found in [Basque](https://en.wikipedia.org/wiki/Basque_language).
+I specialize in phonetically-based sound change, typologically rare sound patterns, metathesis, and the reconstruction of Proto-Basque.
+I pursue an interdisciplinary approach to the study of sound change by combining historical linguistics, theoretical phonology, experimental phonetics, phonological typology, philology, sociolinguistics, and contact linguistics.

 I have worked on a wide range of topics including metathesis, u-fronting, nasalized aspiration, consonant cluster resolution, accentual shifts, final obstruent voicing, and acoustic descriptions of endangered dialects.
-You can find most of these papers in the publications section of this website.
+You can find most of my papers in the publications section of this website.

 You might remember me from my time at the [Institute of Phonetics and Speech Processing](https://www.en.phonetik.uni-muenchen.de/index.html) of the [University of Munich](http://www.en.uni-muenchen.de/index.html), the Phonetics Lab of the [University of the Basque Country](https://www.ehu.eus/eu/home), or the briefer periods I spent at the [City University of New York](https://gc.cuny.edu/Home) or the [Complutense University of Madrid](https://www.ucm.es/english/).